Chart Color Schemes

 Manning - Waterford features high concentrations of group households, with a higher-than-average median household size

 Family households account for 73.2% of all households, including 35.2% couples with children, 26.6% couples without children, and 9.3% single parent families.
-Non-family households constitute the remaining 26.8%, with lone person households at 22.1% and group households comprising 4.7%.
-The median household size is 2.6 people, larger than the Greater Perth average of 2.2.
+Non-family households make up the remaining 26.8%, consisting of 22.1% lone person households and 4.7% group households.
+The median household size is 2.6 people, which is larger than the Greater Perth average of 2.2.

 Frequently Asked Questions - Households